 Types of Keratoplasty Surgeries

 Keratoplasty refers to surgeries performed on the cornea.
 The following procedures correct various refractive errors:

 Conductive Keratoplasty (CK)

-This is a noninvasive procedure to correct mild hyperopia and presbyopia without the use of lasers.
+This is a non-invasive procedure to correct mild hyperopia and presbyopia that doesn’t require lasers.
 Some people undergo conductive keratoplasty to reduce or eliminate the need for reading glasses.

-CK uses a probe tip to deliver radiofrequency currents to your cornea, which shrinks the peripheral areas of the cornea.
-As a result, the cornea steepens in shape, which reduces hyperopia and improves near vision symptoms of presbyopia.
-CK can be performed after LASIK or cataract surgery if additional vision correction is necessary.
+CK uses a probe tip to deliver radiofrequency currents to your cornea.
+This shrinks the peripheral areas of the cornea, steepening its shape.
+The result is reduced hyperopia and improved near vision.
+CK can be performed after LASIK or cataract surgery for additional vision correction.

 Laser Thermal Keratoplasty (LTK)

-Similar to conductive keratoplasty, laser thermal keratoplasty uses a holmium laser to shrink the corneal tissue, correcting low to moderate hyperopia.
-Unlike LASIK, this is a noncontact procedure, meaning there is no cutting into the cornea or other direct contact.
+Like conductive keratoplasty, laser thermal keratoplasty uses a holmium laser.
+This shrinks the corneal tissue to correct low to moderate hyperopia.
+Unlike LASIK, this is a non-contact procedure, meaning there is no cutting into the cornea or other direct contact.